knowerlittle/shopup-www/README.md

 **Built with REACT**

-To be used with backend `shopup-api`
+To be used with back-end `shopup-api`

 **ENV**
 ```